ErpNetDocs/tech/advanced/documents/generation-procedures.md

 Child.TransactionLine2  - StandardQuantityBase = REMAINING(Quantity) = (10.00 PCS - 4.00 PCS) = **6.00 PCS**, QuantityBase = REMAINING(QuantityBase) = (10.00 PCS - 4.00 PCS) = **6.00 PCS**

+## New Record

+The last column of the metrics table is called "New Record".
+This column determines whether a new record must be created if the REMAINING() value of the metric is if different from zero.

+Let's imagine that in the previous example:

+Child.TransactionLine1 - StandardQuantityBase = **10.00 PCS**, QuantityBase = **4.00 PCS**

+This may be the case if the product in the line is using todo:(Variable(Dynamic)MeasurmentRatios).
+Then the Child.QuantityBase may be bellow or to exceed the QuantityBase ordered by parent document (i.e. REMAINING(QuantityBase) will be different from zero).
+But we can see that in the table above for the metric MQuantityBase is set "New Record = NO".
+Which means that in this situation, when the generation procedure is executed - a new record "Child.TransactionLine2" for remaining **6.00 PCS** of QuantityBase **WON'T** be created.